Optimizer choice is an empirical decision

 Summary

-- No optimizer is uniformly best across all tasks.
+- No optimizer is uniformly best across all tasks; the per-task variance across the empirical benchmark is large.

-The right habit is therefore not blind loyalty to one optimizer, but a short and well-designed comparison among a few strong candidates.
+The right habit is not blind loyalty to one optimizer, but a short and well-designed comparison among a few strong candidates, with schedule, warmup, weight decay, and memory budget all treated as part of the comparison rather than as fixed choices made separately.